permutationlock/zimpl/README.md

 The drawback now is that the function signature is long and the call site is verbose.
-Additionally, if we ever want to use a `handler` parameter in another function then set of callback paramemters would need to be defined again separately.
+Additionally, if we ever want to use a `handler` parameter in another function then set of callback parameters would need to be defined again separately.

 The idea behind `zimpl` is to try and get the best of both worlds: